-Figure 5.5 Historical water level fluctuations in Lake Turkana from 1880 to 2010.
+Figure 5.5 Historical water level fluctuations in Lake Turkana from 1880 to 2010 (taken from Avery S., 2010).

 Possible Adaptation Measures

 As shown above severe abrupt flooding like the in 2020, has been relatively rare within the last 80 years.
 However, climate change projections foresee that this rare event in the future may become a more regular event, if no adaptation measures are put in place.
 Although climate change projections are uncertain, it is important to consider possible adaption measures.